History of Chicago in Timeline

 1966: Chicago Freedom Movement

-In 1966, Martin Luther King Jr. and Albert Raby led the Chicago Freedom Movement, which culminated in agreements between Mayor Richard J. Daley and the movement leaders.
+In 1966, Martin Luther King Jr. and Albert Raby led the Chicago Freedom Movement, resulting in agreements with Mayor Richard J. Daley.

 In 1968, members of the Chicago Imagists, such as Roger Brown, Leon Golub, Robert Lostutter, Jim Nutt, and Barbara Rossi produced bizarre representational paintings.

-In 1968, the Joseph Jefferson Awards were established to annually recognize excellence in theater in the Chicago area.
+Since 1968, the Joseph Jefferson Awards are given annually to acknowledge excellence in theater in the Chicago area.

-In 1969, members of the Chicago Imagists, such as Roger Brown, Leon Golub, Robert Lostutter, Jim Nutt, and Barbara Rossi continued to produce bizarre representational paintings.
+In 1969, members of the Chicago Imagists, such as Roger Brown, Leon Golub, Robert Lostutter, Jim Nutt, and Barbara Rossi produced bizarre representational paintings.

 1973: Robert P. Hanrahan Elected

-In 1974, the Sears Tower (now known as the Willis Tower) was completed, becoming the world's tallest building.
+In 1974, the Sears Tower (now Willis Tower) was completed, becoming the world's tallest building at the time.

 1977: Chicago Marathon Established

-The Chicago Marathon has been held each year since 1977.
+The Chicago Marathon has been held each year since 1977 except for 1987, when a half marathon was run in its place.

 In 1979, Jane Byrne was elected as the city's first female mayor.